uxlfoundation/foundation/language/README.rst

 The languages at the heart of oneAPI are C++ and SYCL.
-This group discusses how work done within the oneAPI open source implementations can contribute to the ISO C++ and SYCL specifications managed by ISO and Khronos.
+This group discusses how work done within the oneAPI open source implementations can contribute to the ISO C++ and SYCL specifications managed by ISO and Khronos respectively.

+The SIG does not discuss the design of SYCL APIs, just general feedback.

 The language SIG is led by Ruyman Reyes Castro <ruyman@codeplay.com>